RPGHacker/asar/README.md

 This document assumes the reader is familiar with xkas.
 If this is not the case, please read xkas.html first.

 New features:
-- SMC headers are now detected from the filename extension instead of the "header" directive.
-This allows applying the same patch to both headered and unheadered ROMs.
-The "header" directive is silently ignored.
-- If not given a ROM name, Asar checks if patchname.sfc or patchname.smc exists and applies it to the one it finds.
-If it finds zero or two ROMs with that filename, it picks .sfc. xkas always uses .smc in this situation.
-- Asar will ask for more filenames if double-clicked, instead of closing instantly.
-This is much more user friendly.
 - If you're in a namespace and a label isn't found, Asar looks in the global namespace.
-- If a line ends in a comma, the next line will be appended to it.
-This allows infinite macro arguments in practice, not just in theory (300 character lines gets annoying pretty quickly).
-- Similarly, if a line ends in a backslash, the next line will be appended to it.
-The only difference to a comma is that unlike the comma, the backslah won't appear in the concatenated string.
-  This is useful to split long function definitions into multiple lines.
-Note that all whitespace following the \ is ignored, whereas whitespace preceeding the \ isn't.
-Therefore
-      db\
- 	  $FF
-  becomes
-      db$FF
-  for example, whereas
-      db \
- 	  $FF
-  becomes
-      db $FF
-  This is by design, since some statements in Asar require spaces inbetween, whereas other statements (such as math or function definitions) don't allow spaces at all.
 - This technically isn't a change, but Label = Address is now a well defined operation.
 While it exists in xkas6, the only ways to find it are by inspecting the output of export.label, by inspecting the source code, and by mistake (I've seen it done thrice, leading to odd bugs in